Highlights

 A strong password is long, unique, and hard-to-guess.
 A strong password can still be vulnerable if it is leaked or stolen.
 Password should be regularly checked against a list of known passwords, and changed on indication of compromise.

 With a third-party tool like Specops Password Policy, system admins can enforce password length, passphrases, and complexity, while blocking common character types at the beginning/end of passwords, as well as consecutively repeated characters.
-Admins can also enforce compliance requirements by blocking the use of known or compromised passwords.
+Admins can also enforce compliance requirements by blocking the use of known or compromised passwords like the most common passwords 2025.

 Previous Annual